karayabin/universe-snapshot/universe/Ling/Light_UserData/personal/mydoc/pages/conception-notes.md

 - useVfs: bool=false.
 Whether to use the **virtual machine**.
 See the virtual machine section for more details.
-- keepOriginal: bool=false.
-Whether to keep an original of the file.
+- acceptKeepOriginal: bool=false.
+Whether to allow keeping an original of the file.
 See the **original file** section for more details.
+    Note that the client must set the keep_original flag to 1, in addition to acceptKeepOriginal being true, to effectively create the original resource on the server.
 - path: string, the path where to put the file.
 It's a relative path from the user directory.
     It accepts the following tags:
     - filename: will be replaced with the filename (including file extension).